i211534/whatsapp-subscription-platform/README.md

 </div>

+> **Note:** This is a portfolio case study.
+Project is closed source, proprietary company work built at Rockville Technologies, so no source code is included here.

 ## Overview

 Bajao WhatsApp Experience is a production oriented backend that brings music discovery, premium subscriptions, and digital payments into a conversational WhatsApp journey.
 It routes each user through explicit consent, language selection, category browsing, and a payment workflow that culminates in a premium listening experience.